myheritage/redux-selector-action/README.md

 test("myActionSelector", () => {
   // check the dependencies are as expected assert(myActionSelector.dependencies).toEqual([getFirst, getSecond, getPlaceholder]);
-  // check the the resultFunc output as expected assert(myActionSelector.resultFunc(1, 2, 3)).toMatchSnapshot();
+  // check the resultFunc output is as expected assert(myActionSelector.resultFunc(1, 2, 3)).toMatchSnapshot();
 })
 ```